bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 # Thinkin' Machine Supercomputer

-#### Or: I made a supercomputer out of a bunch of connectors from cell phones, a chip from RGB mechanical keyboards, and four thousand tiny microcontrollers.
+#### Or: I made a supercomputer out of a bunch of smartphone connectors, a chip from RGB mechanical keyboards, and four thousand tiny microcontrollers.

 This project is a reproduction and modern recreation of the Thinking Machines [Connection Machine CM-1](https://en.wikipedia.org/wiki/Connection_Machine).
 The Connection Machine was a massively parallel computer from 1985, containing 65,536 individual processors arranged at the vertexes of a 16-dimension hypercube.
 This means each processor in the machine is connected to 16 adjacent processors.